damonlynch/rapid-photo-downloader/README.md

 It is written by a [photographer](https://damonlynch.net) for professional and amateur photographers.

 ![Main window screenshot](.github/mainwindow.png)

 ## Features

  - Rename photos and videos with meaningful filenames you specify.
+ - Download vast numbers of photos and videos with minimum fuss.
  - Back up photos and videos as they are downloaded.
  - Downloads from and backs up to multiple devices simultaneously.
  - Easy to configure and use.
- - Program preferences are configured without the need for complicated codes.
+ - Configure program preferences without the need for complicated codes.
- - Common tasks can be automated, such as unmounting a memory card when the download is complete.
+ - Automate common tasks, such as unmounting a memory card when the download is complete.

 [Read more about what it can do at the program website](https://damonlynch.net/rapid/features.html).